Pet Importation & Exportation for Dogs & Cats

 Puerto Rico (PDF), Rhode Island,

 South Dakota, Tennessee,

 Wisconsin, Wyoming (PDF)

 The Centers for Disease Control & Prevention (CDC) governs the international importation of dogs and cats.

-CDC website for more detailed information.
+Please visit the CDC website for more detailed information.

 International Pet Exportation